reach-sh/humble-sdk/docs/FARMING.md

   totalRewardsPayout: StakingRewards;
   /** A string date is passed in as startBlock and is converted into the start block inside the createStakingPool process*/
   startBlock: string;
-  /** A string date is passed in as endBlock and is converted into the start block inside the createStakingPool process*/
+  /** A string date is passed in as endBlock and is converted into the end block inside the createStakingPool process*/
   endBlock: string;
   /** The account that will deposit ALGO into the farm */ rewarder0?: Address;